-The six-semester degree program (3 years, 180 credit points) begins with the Leuphana Semester, which all students take together.
-Specialization in a major and a minor begins in the second semester.
-The major forms the subject concentration of the program with five academic semesters whose core consists of the required modules (of the concentration).
-The minor complements the subject concentration with a second field of knowledge.
-In addition to the academic fields of the major and minor, all students, from the second semester on, complete the interdisciplinarily structured comprehensive studies program together.
+The six-semester program starts with the Leuphana Semester, which all students take together.
+From the second semester on, students start specializing in their major and minor.
+As the main discipline, the major constitutes the topic area for the university degree and stretches out over six semesters.
+The minor supplements this concentration with a second area of learning.
+In addition to the specialized education provided by the major and minor, all students participate from the second semester onward in the interdisciplinary comprehensive studies program together.

 Students with a concentration in economics will complete the following required modules as part of their major in economics: